-Although I write many different things (you can check out my other work on my blog) and lecture in writing for the media, stage and screen at Newcastle and Northumbria Universities, the Poppy Denby Investigates series reflects more of me and my personal interests than any of my other books or plays.
+Although I have written books and scripts in various genre the Poppy Denby Investigates series reflects more of me and my personal interests than any of my other books or plays.

 I worked as a newspaper journalist in Cape Town and a freelance magazine journalist in the UK – Poppy is a journalist.
 I also studied drama and worked for a few years with my husband, Rodney, in a travelling music and theatre company – Delilah is a singer, dancer and actress.
 I play jazz clarinet (very poorly) – The Jazz Files sizzles with jazz.
 I have a degree in history and am fascinated by the suffragettes and other pioneering women.